-There can also different be kinds of sustainability: organizational sustainability. financial sustainability. community sustainability and project sustainability. sustainability is how the organization will Organizational continue to sustain in absence of the donor support.
+There can also be different kinds of sustainability: sustainability, organizational financial sustainability. sustainability sustainability. community and project Organizational sustainability is how the organization will continue to sustain in absence of the donor support.
 Financial sustainability is about the financial support required for the project or the organization after the grant has ended.
 Similarly, community sustainability is how the community will continue to carry out the project activities when there is no grant available.
 First of all, while developing the sustainability plan, you need to mention how the community or the primary beneficiaries of the project will be participating in the implementation process.
 A community is an important project stakeholder and its involvement is ensured from day one of the project.
 When you explain this in the plan, you are able to convince the donor that sustainability is built into the core of the project.
 The organization will give the impression to the community that it is the owner of the project and it has to continue implementing it even after the support has been withdrawn.